USA Banner

 Following feedback from our transit industry partners, FTA is proposing to remove the overly complex social cost of carbon calculation from the Environmental Benefits section of the CIG Policy Guidance.
 Instead, FTA will revert back to a previously-used methodology that relies on the Environmental Protection Agency (EPA) National Ambient Air Quality Standards (NAAQS) designation based on which city a transit project is located.

-FTA published a proposed interim guidance update for public comment.
+FTA published a proposed guidance update for public comment.
 The proposed revisions address Executive Orders (E.O.)
-14148, Initial Recissions of Harmful Executive Orders and Actions; 14154, Unleashing American Energy; and 14151, Ending Radical and Wasteful Government DEI Programs and Preferencing, signed by the President in early 2025.
+14148, Initial Recissions of Harmful Executive Orders and Actions; 14154, Unleashing American Energy14151, Ending Radical and Wasteful Government DEI Programs and Preferencing, signed by the President in early 2025; and Department of Transportation Order 2100.7, “Ensuring Reliance Upon Sound Economic Analysis in Department of Transportation Policies, Programs, and Activities," issued by Secretary Duffy on March 10, 2025.

 FTA is also publishing a Request for Information (RFI) to solicit public input on a comprehensive update to CIG program guidance at a later date.
 Federal law requires FTA to update CIG Policy Guidance at least every two years.